MikeAvgeros/escape-game/README.md

     -   Miro was used to create the [wireframes](https://miro.com/app/board/o9J_lG5rLBo=/) during the design and prototyping process.

 8. [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools)
     -   Chrome DevTools helped me debug issues that I've had during development.
-In addition, by using the inspection mode I could see how responsive my game was.
+In addition to that, by using the inspection mode, I could see how responsive my game was.

 9. [W3C Validation Services](https://validator.w3.org/)
-    -   W3C Validation Services were used to help me check if my HTML and CSS code has any errors and it adheres to the standards.
+    -   W3C Validation Services were used to help me check if my HTML and CSS code has any errors and that it adheres to the web standards.
 More details in the Testing section.

 10. [JS Hint](https://jshint.com/)
-    -   JS Hint used to help me check if my Javascript code has any errors and it adheres to the standards.
+    -   JS Hint used to help me check if my Javascript code has any errors and that it adheres to the web standards.
 More details in the Testing section.

 11. [Am I Responsive](http://ami.responsivedesign.is/)
-    -   Am I Responsive was used during my testing phase to check the responsiveness of my game.
+    -   Am I Responsive was used during my testing phase to check the responsiveness and look of my game.

 12. [Techsini Multi Device Mockup Generator](https://techsini.com/multi-mockup/index.php)
-    -   Techsini Multi Device Mockup Generator was used during my testing phase to check the responsiveness of my site.
+    -   Techsini Multi Device Mockup Generator was used during my testing phase to check the responsiveness and look of my game.

 13. [CSS Minifier](https://cssminifier.com/)
     -   CSS Minifier was used to minify my CSS file in order to improve loading speed and performance.